matkatmusic/PFMCPP_Project1/README.md

 origin/HEAD set to master
 HEAD is now at 1badb5c Initial Commit
 ```
-- Once `Repl.it` finishes cloning your repo, click the `Invite` button.
+- Once `Replit` finishes cloning your repo, click the `Invite` button.
     - invite `matkatmusic` as a *collaborator* via the `Search by username` field at the bottom of the popup.

 Repeat this process of importing a repository for all 9 repositories that you forked on `GitHub`

-Once you have finished adding me to all 9 `repl.it` projects, proceed to the next step below
+Once you have finished adding me to all 9 `replit` projects, proceed to the next step below
 #
 ## 3a) Invite me to your GitHub repositories via a Slack DM:
 - Copy the Webpage URL of your GitHub repo and add `/invitations` at the end of the URL.